Blizzardo1/DinoGame/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to get Call Stack and affected variables:
 1. Go to your Debugger
 2. Click on Call Stack
 3. Copy the Stack Trace and paste it here
+4. Identify the affected variable(s)
-4. Explain what you were trying to do
+5. Explain what you were trying to do

 **Expected behavior**
 A clear and concise description of what you expected to happen.